Talking about mental health: why it’s important and how to do it

 This stigma often prevents people from seeking help and support when needed, leading to further deterioration of their mental health.

 But mental health is just like physical health.
 And like physical health, mental health can get better, and it can get worse.
-We all have to look after ourselves and others’ mental health like we do for physical health.
+We all have to look after our own and others’ mental health like we do for physical health.

 One of the best ways to stop someone’s mental health from worsening is to have open and honest conversations about it.

-By talking about mental health more, we will reduce the stigma around it and make it easier for people to express their feelings and experiences.
-We can also learn about others’ thoughts and feelings and understand each other better.
+By talking about mental health more we will reduce the stigma around it and make it easier for people to express their feelings and experiences.
+We can also learn about other people’s thoughts and feelings and understand each other better.

 Conversation starters on mental health